asterisk/documentation/docs/Development/Policies-and-Procedures/Software-Configuration-Management-Policies.md

 * CLI Commands and Responses
 * CDR/CEL behavior

-!!! warning
+/// warning
 Within a major version branch, there are times when a breaking change must be introduced - usually to fix a serious, critical bug within that branch.
 Or because we switched source control systems.
 When this occurs, the UPGRADE text file delivered with Asterisk will be updated noting the change.

-[//]: # (end-warning)
+///

 The following items **can be changed** between minor versions in a major version branch: